junxit/us-congress-bills-110/bill.md

 ## § 8.
 Powers and functions of Head Start agencies

-Section 642 of the of the Head Start Act (42 U.S.C.
+Section 642 of the Head Start Act (42 U.S.C.
 9837) is amended to read as follows:

 > ## § 642.
 Powers and functions of Head Start agencies
 >